david-a-siegel/MPRAudit/README.md

 Repository for MPRA analysis method "MPRAudit"

 ## Code To Generate Figures in the Paper
-I've posted code to generate
+I've posted code to generate the figures in the paper, which you can use as examples for how to run MPRAudit.
+In addition to code to simulate sample data, MPRAudit consists of 5 simple functions to produce and return $b^2$:

 ## Functions:
 ### Function "return_counts"